dorianprill/d2redox/readme.md

-# Diablo II Reverse(d) Engine
+# d2ng

-Toy project botting engine for learning rust & reverse engineering with one of my favorite games ever.
+Toy packet injection engine for learning rust & reverse engineering with one of my favorite games ever.

 As of now, this project just functions as a simple Diablo2 game server packet sniffer.
-> Caution: Most of this code has been organized into a standalone library [libd2r](https://github.com/dorianprill/libd2r).
+> Note: Most game related code has been organized into a standalone library [libd2r](https://github.com/dorianprill/libd2r) to support this and other tools

-## Design Principles
+## Goals

 - cross platform without runtime/VM requirement
-- speed, to be (i.e. pick) faster than other bots
 - low overhead to potentially run many instances
 - do not modify game memory, instead read and write raw network packages
 - reproduce game state as accurately as possible/needed